yagilm/pingdom2stats/README.md

   --email string
         Pingdom's API configured e-mail account
   --from value
-        from which (Unix)time we are asking, default 24 hours ago which is  (default 1500398470) --inittable
+        from which (Unix)time we are asking, default 24 hours ago which is  (default 1522841253) --inittable
         Initialize the table, requires --mysqlurl --mysqlurl string
-        mysql connection in DSN, like: username:password@(address)/dbname --output string
+        mysql connection in DSN, like: username:password@(address)/dbname.
+        Cannot use together with --pgurl
+  --output string
-        Output destination (console, mysql) (default "console") --pass string
+        Output destination (console, db) (default "console") --pass string
         password for pingdom's API
+  --pgurl string
+        postgres connection in DSN, like: postgres://username:password@address:port/dbname?sslmode=disable.
+        Cannot use together with --mysqlurl
   --to value
-        until which (Unix)time we are asking, default now which is  (default 1500484870)
+        until which (Unix)time we are asking, default now which is  (default 1522927653)
 ```